Suicide Statistics: 2024

 Employers must continue to focus on opening up the conversation around male mental health, and make the support that is available visible, accessible and stigma-free.

-Access the following resources for ideas and guidance around how this can be done:
+You can also access the following resources for ideas and guidance around how this can be done:

 What you can do to reduce suicide